Bauer Bee Tale

 Walter and Nonie eventually went on to sell honey and candles at the Union Square Market in NYC; a market they were at for 30 years.

-I became ""Coxsackie Bee Goods" and now offer honey, candles, vintage candle holders, "Straight From the Press" honey, tea blends, beeswax salves, propolis tinctures, and a few more things.
-Holiday markets and some farmer's markets are on my route in addition to planting more and attending to more on the lands of "Twin Spruce."
+I became ""Coxsackie Bee Goods" offering honey in season, candles, vintage candle holders, "Straight From the Press" honey, tea blends, beeswax salves, propolis tinctures, and more.

-One of the great treasures you can buy, which is the highest of quality and meant specifically for you and where you live, is locally extracted honey.
+One of the great treasures you can buy, which is of the highest quality and meant specifically for you and where you live, is locally extracted or pressed honey.

 Sheri Bauer